 - Optional: chocolate chips, cacao nibs, dehydrated or dried fruit

 - Preheat oven to 300 F. Prepare two baking sheets by lining with parchment paper.

 - Melt coconut oil in the microwave.
 Add to a medium bowl, along with ¾ cup maple syrup, almond butter, vanilla extract, cinnamon, and salt.
 Whisk until well combined.
 Set 3 tablespoons of the wet ingredient mixture aside.

 - Add pumpkin seeds, chopped nuts, and coconut flakes to a separate bowl.
-Stir in the reserved 3 tablespoons of wet ingredients and toss to coat the nuts well.
+Stir in the reserved 3 tablespoons of wet ingredients and the remaining ¼ cup maple syrup and toss to coat the nuts well.